 The process for dissolving your business entity in Texas is relatively simple.
 First, you must conclude your business affairs in an acceptable fashion, which usually includes some or all of the following actions:

 - Paying off any outstanding obligations or debts

 - Itemizing all assets and arranging for their sale or disposition

 - Filing and paying all income tax liabilities and obtaining a Certificate of Account Status from the Texas Comptroller’s website

 You must then submit two signed copies of the required certificate of termination to the office of the Texas Secretary of State.
 Fees for terminating a Texas business range from $5 for nonprofit organizations to $40 for some other business types.

 Enlist the Help of Legal Professionals

-Working with a company that specializes in Sugar Land business law can help you navigate the complicated process of shutting down your business entity or transferring it to another owner.
-The legal experts at The Law Office of Henry Jakob can provide you with accurate guidance for all your business law, real estate and civil litigation needs.
+Working with a company with Sugar Land business law experience can help you navigate the complicated process of shutting down your business entity or transferring it to another owner.
+The legal experience at The Law Office of Henry Jakob can provide you with accurate guidance for all your business law, real estate and civil litigation needs.
 Give us a call at 832.879.2244 to set up an appointment with one of our knowledgeable attorneys.